 THC Products

-• Topicals: Creams and balms for external application, often used for localized pain relief.
+- Topicals: Creams and balms are used for external applications and often for localized pain relief.

 HXC Products